Apollo (1798 ship)

 Apollo was built in Bermuda in 1798.
-From 1803 she made two voyages as a Liverpool-based slave ship.
+From 1803 she made two voyages as a Liverpool-based slave ship in the triangular trade in enslaved people.
 The French captured her in port at Dominica in 1805.

-1st slave trading voyage (1803–1804): Captain Cummins acquired a letter of marque on 9 August 1803.
+1st voyage transporting enslaved people (1803–1804): Captain Cummins acquired a letter of marque on 9 August 1803.
 He sailed from Liverpool on 8 September 1803.
+In 1803, 99 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 83 of these vessels had sailed from Liverpool.

-Apollo gathered her slaves and delivered 169 slaves to Dominica, on or just prior to 25 March 1804.
+Apollo gathered her captives and delivered 169 captives to Dominica, on or just prior to 25 March 1804.
 While she was on her way an unknown vessel had approached at 9pm, and followed her throughout the night.
 Next morning at 8am the privateer, of 12 guns and 20–80 men, commenced an engagement.
 After about an hour the privateer sailed away.
 Apollo did not report having sustained casualties.
 She sailed for Liverpool on 30 April, and arrived there on 24 May.
 She had left Liverpool with 21 crew members and she suffered three crew deaths on her voyage.